seahorn/clam/README.md

      sudo apt-get install libgmp-dev
      sudo apt-get install libmpfr-dev

+Clam provides a Python script called `clam.py` to interact with users.
+The simpler command is `clam.py test.c`.
+Type `clam.py --help` for all options.
+This script requires Python >= 3.6.

+## Tests ##

+Testing infrastructure depends on several Python packages.
-To run tests you need to install `lit` and `OutputCheck`.
-In Linux:
+To run tests you need to install `lit` and `OutputCheck`:

-     apt-get install python-pip
-     pip install lit
+     pip3 install lit
-     pip install OutputCheck
+     pip3 install OutputCheck

 # Compiling from sources and installation #